mainaroseline/H1N1-Vaccination-Rate-Analysis/README.md

 1. if more people got vaccinated or not vaccinated
 2. which age group is most likely to get vaccinated,
-3. the impact a doctors reccomendation has on a respondent's decision on whether to get vaccinated or not
+3. the impact a doctors recommendation has on a respondent's decision on whether to get vaccinated or not
 4. the distribution of vaccination by gender.
 5. They also want you to come up with an algorithm that can predict whether someone got the H1N1 vaccine.